linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/04 Introduction to Risk Management.md

 A disadvantage to buying a put option is that Golddiggers pays the premium even when the gold price is high and insurance was, after the fact, unnecessary.
 One strategy to avoid this problem is a paylater strategy, where the premium is paid only when the insurance is needed.
 While it is possible to construct exotic options in which the premium is paid only at expiration and only if the option is in the money, the strategy we discuss here is a ratio spread using ordinary put options.
 The goal is to find a strategy where if the gold price is high, there is no net option premium.
 If the gold price is low, there is insurance, but the effective premium is greater than with an ordinary insurance strategy.

 If there is no premium when the gold price is high, we must have no initial premium.
 This means that we must sell at least one option.
 Consider the following strategy for Golddiggers: Sell a 434.6-strike put and buy two 420-strike puts.
 Using our assumptions, the premium on the 434.6-strike put is \$17.55, while the premium on the 420-strike put is \$8.77.
-Thus, the net option premium from this strategy is $17.55 - (2 × $8.775) = 0.
+Thus, the net option premium from this strategy is $17.55 - (2 × $8.77) = 0.

 Figure 12 depicts the result of Golddiggers's hedging with a paylater strategy.
 When the price of gold is greater than  \$434.60, neither put is exercised, and Golddiggers's profit is the same as if it were unhedged.
-When the price of gold is between\$ 420 and \$434.60, because of the written \$434.60 put, the firm loses \$2 of profit for every \$1 decline in the price of gold.
+When the price of gold is between \$420 and \$434.60, because of the written \$434.60 put, the firm loses \$2 of profit for every \$1 decline in the price of gold.
 Below 420 the purchased 420-strike puts are exercised, and profit becomes constant.
 The net result is an insurance policy that is not paid for unless it is needed.

 Also depicted in Figure 12 is the familiar result from a conventional insurance strategy of hedging by purchasing a single 420-strike put.
 When the gold price is high, the paylater strategy with a zero premium outperforms the single put.
 When the gold price is low, the paylater strategy does worse because it offers less insurance.
 Thus, the premium is paid later, if insurance is needed.